FalkorDB/docs/operation/replication.md

 ---
-title: "Persistence and Replication"
+title: "Replication"
-nav_order: 8
+nav_order: 2
-description: "Configuring FalkorDB Docker for Persistence and Replication "
+description: "Configuring FalkorDB Docker for Replication"
 ---

-# Configuring FalkorDB Docker for Persistence and Replication
+# Configuring FalkorDB Docker for Replication

-FalkorDB supports advanced configurations to enable data persistence and replication, ensuring that your data is safe and available across different instances.
-This guide will walk you through setting up FalkorDB in Docker with persistence and replication enabled.
+FalkorDB supports advanced configurations to enable replication, ensuring that your data is available and synchronized across multiple instances.
+This guide will walk you through setting up FalkorDB in Docker with replication enabled, providing high availability and data redundancy.

 ## Prerequisites